 Guess what happened?
 In the end, the women without PCOS had lost 6.4% of their body weight, while those with PCOS were only able to lose a mere 2.3%.

-On the other hand, they help to reduce the risk of heart diseases, which are one of the long-term complications of PCOS.
+On the other hand, regular cardio helps to reduce the risk of heart diseases, which are one of the long-term complications of PCOS.

 2. Strength training